AISS — Services

 • Business case.

-Support for (scientific) research on/about/with AI
+Support for (scientific) research into, about and/or with AI

 What this involves